zakariaaithssain/TechReco/README.md

-# TechReco: Working on it.
+# TechAtlas: Working on it.